Garmin Edge 850 vs. Hammerhead Karoo 3: Which One to Buy?

 Karoo 3 controllability when wet and with gloves

 Garmin Edge bike computers might feel a bit overwhelming, especially the first time you use them.
 They have a steeper learning curve because there are so many features and options.
-On the other hand, they are more fluent.
-The Karoo system sometimes chops, especially when pulling the top widget.
+On the other hand, their performance is smoother.
+The Karoo system sometimes stutters, especially when pulling the top widget.
 This is the only flaw.
 Otherwise, I am satisfied with the system.

 Considering the cleaner UI, more modern approach, and better presentation of new features, I call Karoo 3 the winner here.